sreeadithya/newtab.txt/README.md

+~ another between commit note. i thought i'd leave this project but idk i just wanted to work on it a bit more. now i've changed it from using a textbox to using contenteditable and that allows it to have text styling. also added some shortcuts for all actions except the font changer. i think this will actually be the last one

 yo welcome to newtab.txt

 its an ultra simple and lightweight product that i’ve built where you can just write shit down in the new tab. works on basically any browser. i just released the final 1.0 and i love how it turned out\